JordanMartinez/purescript-to-haskell/01-Getting-Started/03-Haskell-REPL.md

 -- Quit the REPL
 > :quit

--- Now all of the settings and bindings you set are gone.
+-- Now all of the settings you set and bindings you made are gone.

 -- Restarting the GHCi...
 stack ghci